 \subsubsection{Problem Descriptions}

-To evaluate the effectiveness and generalizability of the proposed DRAGON framework, we conduct experiments on four representative COPs across routing, packing and assignment domains: \begin{itemize} \item Traveling Salesman Problem (TSP): A classical combinatorial routing problem that seeks the shortest possible tour visiting each city exactly once and returning to the starting point. \item Capacitated Vehicle Routing Problem (CVRP): Extension of TSP with multiple vehicles and demand constraints.
-The goal is to minimize total travel distance while satisfying delivery demands. \item Bin Packing Problem (BPP): Classical combinatorial optimization problem where items of various sizes must be packed into a minimal number of fixed-capacity bins without exceeding their limits. \item Multiple Knapsack Problem (MKP): A generalization of the 0–1 knapsack problem involving multiple independent knapsacks.
-Unlike the multi-dimensional knapsack problem~\cite{cacchianiKnapsackProblemsOverview2022}, where each item is constrained by several resource limits, the MKP aims to maximize the total value by optimally assigning items to knapsacks without exceeding their individual capacities. \end{itemize}
+To evaluate the effectiveness and generalizability of the proposed DRAGON framework, we conduct experiments on four representative COPs across routing, packing and assignment domains:

+$\bullet$ Traveling Salesman Problem (\textbf{TSP}): A classical combinatorial routing problem that seeks the shortest possible tour visiting each city exactly once and returning to the starting point.

+$\bullet$ Capacitated Vehicle Routing Problem (\textbf{CVRP}): Extension of TSP with multiple vehicles and demand constraints.
+The goal is to minimize total travel distance while satisfying delivery demands.

+$\bullet$ Bin Packing Problem (\textbf{BPP}): Classical combinatorial optimization problem where items of various sizes must be packed into a minimal number of fixed-capacity bins without exceeding their limits.

+$\bullet$ Multiple Knapsack Problem (\textbf{MKP}): A generalization of the 0–1 knapsack problem involving multiple independent knapsacks.
+Unlike the multi-dimensional knapsack problem~\cite{cacchianiKnapsackProblemsOverview2022}, where each item is constrained by several resource limits, the MKP aims to maximize the total value by optimally assigning items to knapsacks without exceeding their individual capacities.